DeneshA/SEBR0116---Class-Schedules/README.md

   <li><details><summary><strong>Week 8</strong></summary><p>

   <p>
-  In Week 8, we cover Sequelize <b>migrations</b> and <b>associations</b>, as well as how to set up <b>Sequelize with Express</b>.
-Then we learn all about how to integrate <b>user authentication</b> in our apps from scratch.
+  In Week 8, we learn all about how to integrate <b>user authentication</b> in our apps from scratch.
 At the end of the week, we learn how to set up <b>complex associations</b> in Sequelize and then split up into our Groups for Project 3!
   </p>

  <!--